Scleritis is severe, destructive inflammation of the sclera (the tough, white, fiber layer covering the eye) that may threaten vision.

 Scleritis is most common among women aged 30 to 50.
 In one third of cases, it affects both eyes.
-Scleritis may accompany rheumatoid arthritis, systemic lupus erythematosus, or another autoimmune disorder.
+Scleritis may accompany rheumatoid arthritis, systemic lupus erythematosus, or another autoimmune disorder (a malfunction of the body's immune system that causes the body to attack its own tissues).
 About half of the cases of scleritis have no known cause.

-Symptoms include pain in the eye (typically a deep ache) that often interferes with sleep and reduces appetite.
+Symptoms include pain in the eye (typically a deep ache) that is often constant and severe enough to interfere with sleep and reduce appetite.
 Other symptoms include eye tenderness, increased watering of the eye, and sensitivity to bright light.
-Redness occurs over part or all of the eye.
+Redness that is purplish in color occurs over part or all of the eye.

 Doctors usually give corticosteroids taken by mouth (such as prednisone).
 Very rarely, nonsteroidal anti-inflammatory drugs taken by mouth are enough treatment for mild cases.
-If the person has an autoimmune disorder (a malfunction of the body's immune system that causes the body to attack its own tissues) such as rheumatoid arthritis or does not respond to corticosteroids, drugs that suppress the immune system, such as cyclophosphamide or azathioprine, may be needed.
+If the person has an autoimmune disorder or does not respond to corticosteroids, drugs that suppress the immune system (immunosuppressants), such as methotrexate, cyclophosphamide, or rituximab, may be needed.

 Generic NameSelect Brand Names